-The interventional cardiology fellowship program at Winthrop University Hospital is a one-year ACGME accredited program that prides itself on selecting and ultimately producing the finest interventional cardiologists in the country.
+The interventional cardiology fellowship program at NYU Winthrop Hospital is a one-year ACGME accredited program that prides itself on selecting and ultimately producing the finest interventional cardiologists in the country.
 The Program emphasizes clinical and research areas relevant to interventional cardiology and provides trainees with experience in all aspects of cardiac and vascular intervention.
 The objective is to train competent, compassionate Interventionalists who will be leaders in their field.

-Winthrop University Hospital is prepared to meet the needs of the Interventional Cardiology Fellow by providing a comprehensive curriculum that expands their knowledge base, while exposing them to innovative technology and research at the point of care.
+NYU Winthrop Hospital is prepared to meet the needs of the Interventional Cardiology Fellow by providing a comprehensive curriculum that expands their knowledge base, while exposing them to innovative technology and research at the point of care.
 The experience is enriched and enhanced by active participation in the general Cardiology Fellowship Program.
 The fellows are immersed in a one year program that emphasizes superb guideline-based clinical care combined with technical expertise and high procedural volume.
 The entire range of interventional cardiology is represented, including coronary, peripheral and structural procedures.
 The program also benefits from a growing national reputation and an established regional status highlighted by superior and consistent PCI outcomes within New York State.

 There are dedicated conferences that emphasize interventional topics, involving local as well as guest speakers in addition to journal clubs, dedicated research and other multi-disciplinary conferences.
 Fellows have been successful in presenting research and cases at national meetings, and following through to publication.
 Faculty, both voluntary and full-time, take an active role in fellow education and support, including one-on-one teaching, research and career mentoring.
-The fellowship program also gains specialized expertise from its affiliation with Winthrop’s Hypertrophic Cardiomyopathy Center, Aortic Aneurysm Center, and Heart Failure Center, which bring patient populations to the lab for unique procedures oftentimes unavailable at other hospitals.
+The fellowship program also gains specialized expertise from its affiliation with NYU Winthrop’s Hypertrophic Cardiomyopathy Center, Aortic Aneurysm Center, and Heart Failure Center, which bring patient populations to the lab for unique procedures oftentimes unavailable at other hospitals.

 Srihari S. Naidu, MD, is skilled in all aspects of interventional cardiology, including atrial septal defect and patent foramen ovale closure, alcohol septal ablation for hypertrophic cardiomyopathy,aortic and mitral valvuloplasty and percutaneous ventricular assist devices, as well as peripheral and coronary intervention.

-Dr. Naidu is Board Certified in Internal Medicine, Cardiovascular Disease and Interventional Cardiology.A recognized expert in the management of patients with hypertrophic cardiomyopathy, Dr. Naidu runs Winthrop’s comprehensive, multidisciplinary Hypertrophic Cardiomyopathy Treatment Center, deemed a Center of Excellence by the Hypertrophic Cardiomyopathy Association.
+Dr. Naidu is Board Certified in Internal Medicine, Cardiovascular Disease and Interventional Cardiology.A recognized expert in the management of patients with hypertrophic cardiomyopathy, Dr. Naidu runs NYU Winthrop’s comprehensive, multidisciplinary Hypertrophic Cardiomyopathy Treatment Center, deemed a Center of Excellence by the Hypertrophic Cardiomyopathy Association.
 The Center treats close to 400 patients and families with this rare genetic disease from the tri- state area and beyond, making it one of the top 10 busiest programs in the country.
 For his expertise in the performance of alcohol septal ablation, Dr. Naidu was selected to help write the AHA/ACC Guideline for the Diagnosis and Management of Hypertrophic Cardiomyopathy, published in 2011.

-Prior to joining Winthrop, he was Assistant Professor of Medicine in the Division of Cardiology at New York Presbyterian Hospital- Weill Cornell Medical Center, where he was the second highest volume operator and developed a Hypertrophic Cardiomyopathy Center, performing Cornell’s first series of alcohol septal ablations.
+Prior to joining NYU Winthrop, he was Assistant Professor of Medicine in the Division of Cardiology at New York Presbyterian Hospital- Weill Cornell Medical Center, where he was the second highest volume operator and developed a Hypertrophic Cardiomyopathy Center, performing Cornell’s first series of alcohol septal ablations.

-Under his leadership, Winthrop’s Cardiac Catheterization Laboratory has developed a regional and national reputation for excellent patient outcomes and for pioneering the latest technologies and techniques on Long Island, including the first implantations of the Xience and Endeavor drug-eluting stents and the first placement of the Impella ventricular assist device for high-risk angioplasty.
+Under his leadership, NYU Winthrop’s Cardiac Catheterization Laboratory has developed a regional and national reputation for excellent patient outcomes and for pioneering the latest technologies and techniques on Long Island, including the first implantations of the Xience and Endeavor drug-eluting stents and the first placement of the Impella ventricular assist device for high-risk angioplasty.
 The lab is also one of the busiest, performing leading-edge, minimally invasive aortic valve replacement (TAVR).

 His postgraduate training included Fellowships in Interventional Cardiology and General Cardiology at the University of Pennsylvania Medical Center, where he received the 2004 Outstanding Teaching Award.
 He completed his residency in internal medicine at New York Hospital- Cornell Medical Center, and received his undergraduate and medical degrees from Brown University, where he is the President of the Brown Medical School Board of Directors.